Zoloft and PPHN: Causation, Evidence, and Risk Context

 Frequently Asked Questions

-Does the Zoloft prescribing information include a warning about PPHN?
+Does the Zoloft labeling include a warning about PPHN?

 Does submitting information create an attorney-client relationship?